top of page

 Tradingview Desktop App

 At the time of writing this article, the desktop app is still in beta version.
-However, it looks great as the Desktop app version of Tradingview is faster as compared browser version.
+However, it looks great as the Desktop app version of Tradingview is faster as compared to the browser version.

 Tradingview Blog